 - LING 103 Basics of Language for Language Learners

-It is highly recommended that students complete some Spanish language courses during their major study.
+It is highly recommended that you complete some Spanish language courses during your major study.
 The 100-level language courses are for absolute beginners or those with very little previous experience in Spanish language.
-Students with a high level of Spanish language proficiency may be given direct entry to 200-level language courses.
+Those with a high level of Spanish language proficiency may be given direct entry to 200-level language courses.

-At least one non-language 300-level course is recommended for students intending to go onto postgraduate Spanish studies.
+At least one non-language 300-level course is recommended for those intending to go onto postgraduate Spanish studies.

 Spanish graduates find employment in a wide range of careers including teaching, translation, research, journalism, diplomacy, and international law.
 Government and international organisations as well as research institutions welcome such language skills.